kubedb/docs/docs/guides/postgres/remote-replica/advanced-setup.md

 ## Step 4: Expose PostgreSQL via ingress-nginx

-The remote replica connects to the primary using the primary cluster's external IP.
-We use ingress-nginx with TCP passthrough to expose port 5432.
+The remote replica connects to the primary over the public/external IP.
+We use ingress-nginx TCP passthrough on port 5432.

-Install ingress-nginx on the **primary cluster** (Singapore), routing port 5432 to `pg-singapore`:
+Install on the **primary cluster** (routes `:5432` → `pg-singapore`):

 ```bash
 $ helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx